medgift/PROCESS_L1/data/README.md

 center_2
 center_4

-* NOTE: The files are too big to be uploaded on BitBucket.
+* NOTE: The files are too big to be uploaded.
 To run the code you should download the bigTIFF from here: https://camelyon17.grand-challenge.org/data/ and collocate them in the respective folders.

 lesion_annotations contains the XML files with the annotations of the WSIs.